betsol/angular-form-validation/docs/api/decorations-provider.md

 When one of the form's input state changes from **valid** to **invalid** or to **not modified**, the special object called **decorator** is called to actually decorate the form.
-We are providing some useful built-in decorators that can be
+We are providing some useful built-in decorators that you can employ in your projects.

-It is possible
-to override some aspects of built-in decorators if you do not want to create your own decorator from scratch, or if you only want to change some little detail of it.
+It is possible to override some aspects of built-in decorators if you do not want to create your own decorator from scratch, or if you only want to change some little detail of it.

 ## Built-in decorators